 Division of Patrol and Investigation Info

 The Patrol Division of the Bath Police Department is made up of 13 officers.
-This includes a supervisory contingent of one Lieutenant, three Sergeants, and two Corporals.
+This includes a supervisory contingent of one Deputy Chief, three Sergeants, and three Corporals.
 The Patrol Division is split into three shifts, providing 24-hour coverage to the City.
 Patrol Officers work a 10-hour shift, consisting of: days (7 am to 5 pm), evenings (3:30 pm to 1:30 am), and midnights (9 pm to 7 am).

 The Patrol Division performs various police functions, including but not limited to; traffic control and direction, traffic enforcement, motor vehicle accident investigations, and arrest of persons involved in crimes and misconduct.
 Patrol officers also respond to civil disturbances, domestic disputes, missing children, prowlers, and other calls for service.

 The Patrol Division uses conventional fully marked black and white police cruisers in performing its function.
 Members of the Patrol Division can also be seen riding police mountain bikes or walking foot beats.
 The Division also has two fully equipped police mountain bikes.
 In addition, the department has a K-9 unit assigned to the Patrol Division.

 How Many and What Types Of Calls